OUSmartInfrastructure/IoT_over_Swarm/README.md

 3. After installation, you will be welcomed with a user interface as shown below:
    ![SwarmM138 GUI](https://github.com/OUSmartInfrastructure/IoT_over_Swarm/blob/main/M138_User_interface_GUI.png).
 NB: Ensure your PC supports the [USB-SERIAL CH340 drivers](https://learn.sparkfun.com/tutorials/how-to-install-ch340-drivers).
-After, connect the type-c port on the modem to the USB port on PC and the PC should be able to detect it as shown above:
+After, connect the type-c port on the modem to the USB port on PC and the PC should be able to detect it as shown above.